strapi/strapi/README.md

 ### ⏳ Installation

-Install Strapi with this **Quickstart** command to install and create a Strapi project instantly:
+Install Strapi with this **Quickstart** command to create a Strapi project instantly:

 - (Use **yarn** to install the Strapi project (recommended).
 [Install yarn with these docs](https://yarnpkg.com/lang/en/docs/install/).)